josmar-crwdstffng/angular/aio/content/guide/testing.md

 ### Configure project for GitHub Actions

-1. Create a folder called `.github/workflows` at root of your project.
+1. Create a directory called `.github/workflows` at root of your project.
-1. In the new folder, create a file called `main.yml` with the following content:
+1. In the new directory, create a file called `main.yml` with the following content:

     <code-example format="yaml" language="yaml">